 Where possible, and respecting confidentiality, the Agency also invites you to provide information on the locations of each identified valued component (such as an aspect of the environmental, health, social, and economic conditions that may be important to your community).
 This information will support the Agency's understanding of how your community may be impacted by the Project.
 You may describe the area using known landmarks, such as roads or waterbodies, or indicate rough distances from the Project.
-In future meetings with your community, the Agency will provide a map that includes major project components and the surrounding areas to assist your community's identification of areas of importance.
+The Agency has also provided maps of the project area to facilitate the identification of areas of importance to your community.
 Please consider the disclaimer at the end of the table when providing Indigenous knowledge in confidence.
 If your community has any concern in sharing a specific location, an approximate location within a buffer zone will suffice.